puppetlabs/best-practices/migrating-to-cd4pe.md

 ## Things to Look Out For

-### Usage of `%{environment}` in hiera
+### Usage of `%{environment}` in Hiera

-Since moving to CD4PE recommends that nodes change their environment, this can cause issues if the hiera hierarchy includes that node's environment.
+Since moving to CD4PE recommends that nodes change their environment, this can cause issues if the Hiera hierarchy includes that node's environment.
 There are two ways to get around this:

 * Replace all instances of the old environment names with the new environment names, but only in the new branches
 * Simply do not rename the branches from `environment` to `cd4pe_environment`.
 CD4PE doesn't require that this change be made, but it does allow for differentiation between the book-keeping branches and those that are designed to be used by humans